rinnifox/GEODES/README.md

 ## Installation and pre-requisites
+The libraries that are necessary for using GEODES can be installed by downloading this repository and running:

+`pip install -r requirements.txt `

-Several descriptors require DSSP module to be installed, this can be done using:
+Several descriptors also require DSSP module, this can be done using:

 `conda install salilab::dssp`